 Most of the time, TMJ symptoms can be reduced by using appliance therapy, which involves a custom-fitted bite guard that you wear in your mouth while you sleep.
 Since a large portion of TMJ issues derive from added pressure on the jaw joints, appliance therapy works to relieve that pressure by realigning your bite.

-- Muscle relaxers: These reduce your pain by preventing the muscles in your jaw from experiencing spasms.
+These reduce your pain by preventing the muscles in your jaw from experiencing spasms.

-- Tricyclic antidepressants: Even though these are commonly used for patients with depression, a low dosage can help you relieve pain, manage teeth grinding, and prevent fatigue.
+Even though these are commonly used for patients with depression, a low dosage can help you relieve pain, manage teeth grinding, and prevent fatigue.

-- Pain relievers and anti-inflammatories: Some of our patients find over-the-counter pain relief medication helpful in treating their TMD.
+Some of our patients find over-the-counter pain relief medication helpful in treating their TMD.
 If you’re still experiencing pain, however, Dr. Maggie can provide additional types of medication to help with the swelling and discomfort.

 If you notice signs of TMD such as popping noises when you chew or any type of pain in the TMD region, it’s time to get help.